silaslovescode/Semen-Retention-Wallet/README.md

-PRIVATE REPO # Semen-Retention-Wallet
-Using blockchain technology devices to assist men retain their life force . no fap modules .
+PRIVATE REPO # Semen-Retention-Wallet is a male based solution that Uses blockchain technology devices to assist men retain their life force . no fap modules .